 - Ask your doctor if you can take milk of magnesia or magnesium citrate.
-Do not take other laxatives without asking your doctor first.
+DO NOT take any laxatives without asking your doctor first.

 Returning to Work

-Return to work only when you feel ready to.
+Return to work only when you feel ready.
 These tips may help:

 - You may want to start back part-time and on light duty at first.

-- Your doctor can write a letter to limit your work activities if you normally do heavy labor.
+- Your doctor can write a letter to limit your work activities if you do heavy labor.

 When to Call the Doctor

-- Your belly is swollen.
+- Swollen belly

-- You are having belly pain that is getting worse, and pain medicines are not helping to ease your pain.
+- Belly pain that is getting worse, and pain medicines do not help

 - Short of breath or are having chest pain